SIMPLE GREEN SMOOTHIES

 If you tried making a green smoothie, how did it work for you?
 Would you like to submit an original, healthy recipe of your own for use on the website?
-Send me an e-mail or use a contact form to have your say.
+Send me an e-mail to have your say.

 I learned about green smoothies from Victoria Boutenko of the Raw Family.
 Here is a link to a video of her son Sergei making green smoothies.
 By recommending this website I do not necessarily endorse all of the material found there or any resources referenced therein.